ted-piotrowski/webcam-passport-photo/README.md

 # webcam-passport-photo

 Take your own passport photo in the browser.
 No downloads.
 No installs.
-Uses [MediaPipe Selfie Segmentation]

 ![webcam passport photo screenshot](demo.jpg)